Essential Guide to Salzburg Parking: Tips from a Local Expert (2026)

 Be Cautious When Parking Near Office Buildings or at Supermarkets

-When parking in areas like office complexes or supermarket lots, stay alert and pay close attention to all signage, even to the smallest printed sheets.
-Always display a parking clock showing your arrival time.
-Be aware that, especially on weekends and holidays, you should be careful with parking your car in a commercial area when the shops are closed.
+When parking in office complexes or supermarket lots, stay vigilant and read all signage carefully, including the fine print.
+Always display a parking disc (parking clock) showing your arrival time.
+Be particularly cautious in commercial areas on weekends or holidays when shops are closed.

 Salzburg Old Town Traffic Regulations